cr3ation/merge-user/README.md

 > Merge users in macOS.

-A tool for Mac Administrators or users in an environment where an IdP is used to authenticate users at login before account creation.
+A tool for Mac Administrators or users in an environment where an IdP is used to authenticate users at macOS login screen.

 In event of user changes ID (happily married) macOS will create a new local user – rendering user unable to access its Documents, Keychain, FileVault, settings etc.

   Merge User lets you merge one users Name and Home Directory to another while keeping the original User ID, adding the new User ID as an alias.

 ![](Tutorial/merge-user-interface.png)